MoAly98/everwillow/docs/parameter_transforms.md

 | `OneSidedLogTransform` | Single-sided bounds via a log/exponential mapping. | `bound`, `direction="lower"|"upper"` |
 | `SoftPlusTransform` | Enforce positivity without an explicit bound. | none |

-All transforms subclass `AbstractParameterTransformation`, so you can mix them freely in dictionaries keyed by leaf names or canonical key paths.
+All transforms subclass `TransformBase`, so you can mix them freely in dictionaries keyed by leaf names or canonical key paths.

 ## Creating custom transforms

-To define a new transform, subclass ``everwillow.parameters.transforms.AbstractParameterTransformation`` and implement ``unwrap`` and ``wrap`` using JAX-compatible operations.
+To define a new transform, subclass ``everwillow.parameters.transforms.TransformBase`` and implement ``unwrap`` and ``wrap`` using JAX-compatible operations.
 Mark static configuration (such as bounds) with ``equinox.field(static=True)`` so that transform instances behave as pytrees.